 “Curbelo will replace references to growing up on a small town Iowa farm with anecdotes from his own life,” Mother Jones reported.
-“But, according to Curbelo’s office, when it comes to policy and politics, he will be speaking Ernst’s words.
+“But, according to Curbelo’s office, when it comes to policy and politics, he will speak Ernst’s words.
 Just in a language, she doesn’t want to be used by the government.”
-But in spite of speculation that only a translation into Spanish would be delivered, it seems changes were made.
+But despite speculation that only a translation into Spanish would be delivered, it seems changes were made.
 Some of these changes were considerable.

 First and foremost, Ernst said nothing about immigration.
 Curbelo did.
 “We must also work, through the proper channels, to create permanent solutions to our immigration system,” he said.
 He cited securing the borders, modernizing legal immigration, and strengthening the economy as key goals.

 The issue of executive overreach also came up in both speeches.
 However, it was addressed differently in the translation to Spanish.
-Republicans argue that Obama’s executive orders on immigration are a violation of his powers.
+Republicans argue that Obama’s executive orders on immigration violate his powers.
 Ernst said: “We’ll work to correct executive overreach.”
 But Curbelo didn’t outright acknowledge that executive overreach had occurred.
 Instead, he said, “We won’t stand around with arms crossed if the president legislates by decree.”

 There were also subtle differences in the framing of the issues surrounding healthcare and education.
 For example, Ernst vowed to “repeal and replace ObamaCare,” while Curbelo simply promised to “replace it.”
 For a complete breakdown of all of the differences between the English and Spanish versions, we recommend this Vox article.

 The bottom line?
 Nothing dramatic was changed between the English-language and Spanish-language versions.
 But there are important differences.
-It is a major sign that Republicans are thinking hard about how to effectively communicate with Latinos.
+It is a major sign that Republicans are thinking hard about effectively communicating with Latinos.